eirikeve/panpdf/README.md

 panpdf readme

+## Note

+Currently, `panpdf` uses MathML for LaTeX, which only displays correctly in certain browsers.
+This is a WIP only.

 ## What is panpdf?

 `panpdf` is a command line tool for converting Markdown dialect files to CSS styled HTML or PDF.
 This lets you keep code highlighting, and makes the markdown look *like markdown* - and not like LaTeX (which is often great but not always ideal).